 Grow crops with season extenders

-For example, you can make use of row covers, cold frames, or low tunnels to provide your crops with an additional shelter and warmth.
+For example, you can make use of row covers, cold frames, or low tunnels to provide your crops with additional shelter and warmth.
 Crops such as peppers, tomatoes, and cucumbers ripen continually when they are offered protection from frost.
 Even the late starters can catch up and produce a good harvest if offered protection.
 Offering protection to the tender crops can keep them going even when a favorable season ends.

 Consider some of the tips that you need to know when building & using season extenders: